-Interest you received from any obligations of States other than Delaware or their political subdivisions, while you were a resident
+Interest you received from any obligations of States other than Delaware or their political subdivisions, while you were a resident of Delaware is taxable and must be added on Line 18.
+Examples of interest that is taxable:

-- Interest received on Pennsylvania Turnpike Bonds. - Mutual fund dividends not included in Line 15 that are attributable to interest on state or local obligations (minus those attributable to the State of Delaware and its authorities and political subdivisions provided the mutual fund reports that amount to you in writing).
+- Interest received on Pennsylvania Turnpike Bonds. - Mutual fund dividends not included in Line 15 that are attributable to interest on state or local obligations (minus those attributable to the State of Delaware and its authorities and political subdivisionsprovided the mutual fund reports that amount to you in writing).

-19 Fiduciary Adjustments, Oil Percentage Depletion
+Line 19 Fiduciary Adjustments, Oil Percentage Depletion